AdobeDocs/experience-manager-65.en/help/communities/jsrp.md

 ## About JSRP {#about-jsrp}

-When AEM Communities uses JSRP as its storage option (the default), community content is stored in JCR and user generated content (UGC) is accessible only from the author or publish instance to which it was posted.
+When AEM Communities uses JSRP as its storage option (the default), community content is stored in the JCR, and user-generated content (UGC) is accessible only from the author or publish instance to which it was posted.

-Because of the simplicity of deployment, JSRP is generally best suited for demonstration or development environments of one publish instance and one author instance.
+Because of the simplicity of deployment, JSRP is best suited for demonstration or development environments of one Publish instance and one Author instance.

 See also [Characteristics of SRP Options](working-with-srp.md#characteristics-of-srp-options) and [Recommended Topologies](topologies.md).